catenare/devnotes/docs/web/notes.md

         * Set path to fonts in SCSS - `$fa-font-path: /assets/fonts;` in `scr/app/app.scss`;
         * https://forum.ionicframework.com/t/adding-font-awesome-to-rc0/65925/3 - comments for using with sass to convert to ion-icon.

+## rxjs
+* Getting it to work with typescript
+    * Error: `Uncaught TypeError: Cannot read property 'Observable' of undefined`.
+Works in plain javascript.
+    * Fix:
+        * Install type definitions for rxjs `npm install --save-dev @type/rx`
+        * Import as `import * as Rx from 'rxjs'`